BJJ vs. Sambo: There’s a lot of debate in the martial arts world about which grappling based martial arts is superior.

 by submission | by being pinned (even from inside you guard) |

-by disqualificatoin of opponent (illegal moves) | by disadvantage of being going out of bound while defending |
+by disqualification of opponent (illegal moves) | by disadvantage of being going out of bound while defending |

 by disqualification of opponent (for not being active/going out of bounds/illegal moves) | |

-Conversely, the Russian fighting discipline of sambo focuses on takedowns and throws with some submissions.
+Conversely, the Russian fighting discipline of Sambo focuses on takedowns and throws with some submissions.

-It should be noted that there is a difference between sambo and combat sambo:
+It should be noted that there is a difference between Sambo and Combat Sambo:

-- sambo: grappling based (no strikes) and can win by points, submission, or “perfect throw”
+- Sambo: grappling based (no strikes) and can win by points, submission, or “perfect throw”

-- combat sambo: includes strikes* can win by points, submission, or tko/ko
+- Combat Sambo: includes strikes* can win by points, submission, or tko/ko

-One of the only major differences is that in combat sambo competitors are required to wear a jacket (known as“sambovka”) which resmembles gi found in other martial arts such as jiu jitsu and judo.
+One of the only major differences is that in combat Sambo competitors are required to wear a jacket (known as“Sambovka”) which resmembles gi found in other martial arts such as jiu jitsu and judo.

 Brazilian jiu jitsu is a foundational martial art for MMA.
-However, combat sambo is the culmination of many martial arts and more closely resembles MMA.
+However, combat Sambo is the culmination of many martial arts and more closely resembles MMA.

-Although sambo emphasizes stand-up techniques and takedowns more than ground fighting, it does incorporate some ground fighting.
+Although Sambo emphasizes stand-up techniques and takedowns more than ground fighting, it does incorporate some ground fighting.

 What is martial art best for you, then?
 BJJ might be a fantastic option if you want a challenging workout and you want to grapple.
 But Sambo might be better if you’re more interested in competition with a more refined focus on takedowns.